Gatsbywax/wax-blockchain/tokenomics/proposals/subjective-cpu-net+actions.md

 1. **Objectivity**: This formula relies on concrete metrics (Net consumed and number of actions) rather than subjective metrics like CPU, ensuring that the fee calculation is consistent across nodes.
 2. **Transparency**: Users can easily understand how fees are derived.
 They can optimize their transactions based on the Net they consume or reduce the number of actions to minimize fees.
 3. **Flexibility**: The rates (NetRate and ActionRate) can be adjusted by the network to reflect the actual costs of resources and to maintain network health.
+4. **Anti-spam**: Serves as a form of anti-spam, since transactions will be required to make _some_ form of payment to get transactions through

 ### Disadvantages:
-1. Does not scale with increased network activity (Deal breaker)
+1. Does not scale with increased network activity.
+Regardless of how busy the chain is, fees are always the same in this regime.
+(Deal breaker???)
 2. **May Not Reflect Real Costs**: While CPU is a subjective metric, it captures the computational effort required to process a transaction.
 Transactions that consume more Net might not always be computationally intensive, and vice versa.
 3. **Potential for Abuse**: If not properly balanced, users might be incentivized to create transactions that consume minimal Net but are computationally heavy, potentially creating a bottleneck in the network.
 4. **Increased Complexity**: Introducing another dimension to the fee calculation (number of actions) means developers and users need to be more mindful of the structure of their transactions.